Sign in →

 Necessary Information

 Rare Coagulation Disorder Patient Information is required.
 Testing may proceed without the patient information; however, the information aids in providing a more thorough interpretation.
-Ordering providers are strongly encouraged to fill out the form and send with the specimen.
+Ordering healthcare professionals are strongly encouraged to fill out the form and send with the specimen.

 Specimen Required